UK electricity generation

 Solar vs wind

-This shows that solar and wind are complementary sources of energy in the UK, wind peaks during the winter months, solar obviously peaks during the summer months
+This shows that solar and wind are complementary sources of energy in the UK.
+Solar obviously peaks during the summer months and wind peaks during the winter months

 Carbon intensity

-This is similar to the first chart, but is more impressive.
-It emphasises the big impact removing coal from our generation mix has had.
+This chart emphasises the big impact removing coal from our generation mix has had.
 In 2012, coal was our biggest generator of electricity and by 2019 it had virtually disappeared

 Supported by National Energy SO Open Data